EricPell/GASSPY/README.txt

 Step 5) get_em.py - Match Flash cell{x,y,z} with it's emssivities.

+Step 6) combine-ems.pp - Combine all of the cloudy emssivity files into a single table.
+This output is used in get_flux.py

-Step 6) get_flux.py - Do a simple projection along a cardinal axis to create maps of line fluxes.
+Step 7) get_flux.py - Do a simple projection along a cardinal axis to create maps of line fluxes.
 This routine works by calculating the total luminosity in a column within an evenly spaced grid of dx-dy, and dividing by dx*dy.
 Output: unique physical parameters needed to